 We have an enablement service for residents who need adaptations to help them be independent in their homes.

 - If you need minor changes, such as a grab rail or different taps please call 01732 749400 and ask for the Emerald enablement service.

 - If you need more major adaptations, for example a level access shower or increased space, an assessment from an Occupational Therapist at Social Services will be needed.
 You may then be able to apply for a disabled facilities grant from the local authority to fund the adaptations recommended.
 We won't always agree to major changes to your home - especially where you have more bedrooms than you need or if it's possible to find another home more suitable for your disability.

-Our enablement team will help you find the right option and support you to make the application for grant, or liaise with other teams or organisations if appropriate.
+Our enablement service will help you find the right option and support you to make the application for grant, or liaise with other teams or organisations if appropriate.